Skip to content

 The Engineering Department is responsible for leading RCA investigations and implementing CAPA measures.
 The Quality Assurance (QA) Department is responsible for overseeing RCA activities, reviewing investigation reports, and verifying the effectiveness of corrective actions.
 All personnel are responsible for promptly reporting equipment failures and contributing to RCA investigations as required.

-See also SOP for Process Validation of Gel Manufacturing
+See also SOP for Process Optimization of Manufacturing Equipment

 4) Procedure